Skip Maine state header navigation

 Assistive Technology (AT):

-Assistive technology is any device that is “used by individuals with disabilities in order to perform functions that might otherwise be difficult or impossible.”
-Can be as low cost and simple as a chart or box to organize medication or expensive and complex as an electric wheel chair or screen reader.
+Assistive technology is any device that is “Any item, piece of equipment, or system, whether acquired commercially, modified, or customized, that is commonly used to increase, maintain, or improve functional capabilities of individuals with disabilities.”- US Accessboard Can be as low cost and simple as a chart or box to organize medication or expensive or complex as an electric wheel chair or screen reader.

 Deaf or deaf: